ESGF/esgf-user-support/docs/faq.rst

     The file returns always a different checksum!
     Contact the data owner to verify what is happening.

-This or a similar error message is usually thrown if the expected software to calculate the checksum is locally not installed.
+This or a similar error message announces a checksum fail, which could be due to:

++ the expected software to calculate the checksum is locally not installed

++ the file has being accidentally published with the wrong checksum, which requires republishing.

++ the file has being published with the correct checksum, but being corrupted on the disk, which is grounds for investigation of the storage media.
+If the media or file is corrupted, the error can be corrected.
+No republish is necessary if the path to the file hasn't changed.
 Seldom, even though this should not happen, data have been altered by staff without updating the corresponding metadata, e.g. version number and checksum.

++ there is an issue with internet quality of the user, proxies which are mangling packets etc.

-In both cases deletion of the downloaded file and re-download are completely useless but the download script cannot automatically know this.
+In all cases, the deletion of the downloaded file and re-download are completely useless but the download script cannot automatically know this.

 * Solution 1
     If you additionally received the message "command not found", install the missing SHA or MD5 software, see the next two questions.